lovefunCode/LeetCode-Solution/Top8-FrequencyDataStructure.md

 19. LeetCode 205 Isomorphic Strings https://leetcode.com/problems/isomorphic-strings/description/?envType=study-plan-v2&envId=top-interview-150 </br>
 You can find the code solution in [`isIsomorphic.js`](./isIsomorphic.js)

+20. LeetCode 392.
+Is Subsequence https://leetcode.com/problems/is-subsequence/description/?envType=study-plan-v2&envId=top-interview-150 </br>
+You can find the code solution in [`isSubsequence.js`](./isSubsequence.js)

 ## 1.1.
 Array
 array is a placed subsequentially in memory, with each element directly following the previous one.